ezekg/xo/README.md

 As you can see, we've taken the matches and created a new string out of them.
-We also supplied a [fallback value](#fallback-values) for the second match (`$2`) using the ternary `?:` operator that gets used if no match is found.
+We also supplied a [fallback value](#fallback-values) for the second match (`$2`) that gets used if no match is found, using the ternary `?:` operator.

 Now, suppose we had a text file called `starwars.txt` containing some Star Wars quotes,
 ```